 The GROW Observatory – a citizen observatory for growers, gardeners, small and family farmers, and space scientists

-The GROW Observatory is a platform and community for large scale citizen science that aims to empower growers with knowledge on sustainable practices and make a vital contribution to global environmental monitoring.
+The GROW Observatory is a platform and community for large scale citizen science that aims to empower tens of thousands of growers across Europe with knowledge on sustainable practices and make a vital contribution to global environmental monitoring.

 GROW aims to underpin smart and sustainable custodianship of land and soil, whilst meeting the demands of future food production.
-People taking part will collaborate to create and share information on soil, the land, on crops – what to plant, when to plant them and how to do it.
-They are able to develop knowledge and skills on soil and growing for food, and take practical steps to preserve the soil for future generations.
+People taking part collaborate to create and share information on soil, the land, on crops – what to plant, when to plant and how to do it.
+They can develop knowledge and skills on soil and growing for food, and take practical steps to preserve the soil for future generations.